Eyad-Mohammed-Osama/EnhancedArray.js/README.md

 ```

 #### equals()
-Performs a comparison between the original array and the passed array.
+Performs an element-wise comparison between the original array and the passed array.

 Syntax:
 ```js